Bianchi period polynomials: Hecke action and congruences: Introduction

 \subsection{Acknowledgements}

 This work was completed while in receipt of the Engineering and Physical Sciences Research Council grant EP/R513313/1, as part of the author's Ph.D. studies, and will form part of their thesis.
 The author would like to thank Haluk \c{S}eng\"{u}n for his manifold guidance and support during the writing of this paper, which would have been much harder and much less interesting without his input.
 Additionally, some of the code appearing in the repository noted above was written by \c{S}eng\"{u}n (see the document there for more details).
 The author would also like to thank Alexandru Popa for sharing code to compute period polynomials for classical modular forms, which was instructive in our implementation of the Hecke action.
-Finally, it is our pleasure to thank Chris Williams and John Cremona for helpful comments on an earlier draft, and Aurel Page for pointing out how to prove the congruences we detect.
+It is our pleasure to thank Chris Williams and John Cremona for helpful comments on an earlier draft, and Aurel Page for pointing out how to prove the congruences we detect.
 All these comments helped the paper a great deal.
+Finally, we are grateful to the referee for useful feedback that has improved the paper.